The MIT Center for Bits and Atoms

 CBA was launched by a National Science Foundation award in 2001 to create a unique digital fabrication facility that gathers tools across disciplines and length scales for making and measuring things.
 These include electron microscopes and focused ion beam probes for nanostructures, laser micromachining and X-ray microtomography for microstructures, and multi-axis machining and 3D printing for macrostructures.
 These are supported by instrumentation for processing and characterizing materials and devices.
 CBA's tools are available around the clock for its users working on projects that integrate these capabilities.

 CBA's projects involve collaborations with researchers from across MIT's campus and around the world.
-CBA personnel have participated in advances at the boundary between bits and atoms including what were among the first complete quantum computations, using nuclear spins in molecules; physical one-way cryptographic functions, implemented by mesoscopic light scattering; microfluidic bubble logic, with bits that transport materials as well as information; asynchronous logic automata, to align hardware with software; intelligent infrastructure, for energy efficiency; recoding the genome; coded folding, for programming matter; and the additive assembly of functional digital materials.
+CBA personnel have participated in advances at the boundary between bits and atoms including what were among the first complete quantum computations, using nuclear spins in molecules; physical one-way cryptographic functions, implemented by mesoscopic light scattering; microfluidic bubble logic, with bits that transport materials as well as information; asynchronous logic automata, to align hardware with software; intelligent infrastructure, for energy efficiency; recoding the genome and creating synthetic life; coded folding, for programming matter; and the additive assembly of functional digital materials.
 CBA's research is illustrated in this presentation ("i" for index).

 CBA's students apply to work in participating research groups through associated academic departments, which include MAS, as well as EECS, Physics, Mechanical Engineering, and Architecture.
 Most of our graduate students are fully funded by research assistantships, and undergraduate students are supported through MIT's UROP program.